weizhiao/dlopen-rs/README.md

 ## Examples

 ### Example 1
-The `dlopen` interface is used to load dynamic libraries.
-The `dlopen` in `dlopen-rs` behaves consistently with the `dlopen` in `libc`.
-Additionally, this library uses the `log` crate, and you can use your preferred logging library to output logs to observe the working process of `dlopen-rs`.
-In the examples of this library, the `env_logger` crate is used for logging.
+The `dlopen` interface is used to load dynamic libraries, and the `dl_iterate_phdr` interface is used to iterate through the already loaded dynamic libraries.
+Additionally, this library uses the `log` crate, and you can use your preferred library to output log information to view the workflow of `dlopen-rs`.
+In the examples of this library, the `env_logger` crate is used.
 ```rust
 use dlopen_rs::ELFLibrary;
 use std::path::Path;